 What I want to convey here is that many repairs are not indicative of a system “on it’s last legs” or “about to die” – the quotes are what we’ve heard customers tell us other companies have said to them.
 As we talk about a lot at Homesense, it’s frustrating that many in the HVAC industry think the way to grow their business is by scaring customers into sales.
 So, I want to make sure the next time you have another company in your house, you’re educated.

-The list below is by no means comprehensive, but gives some common repairs that almost never should require you to have your furnace replaced.
+The list below is by no means comprehensive, but gives some furnace fixes and common repairs that almost never should require you to have your furnace replaced.

-If any of your repair recommendations involve those, it’s far more likely that your system can be repaired for a relatively inexpensive amount.
-Now, if you have an old system (15+ years), you might determine that a repair of $200 are more is enough to get you to replace your system.
+If you have an older furnace or air conditioner (10+ years), you might determine that a repair of $200 are more is enough to get you to replace your system.
 In addition, sometimes these smaller repairs can be indicative of other issues, so I don’t want you to think the small repair always solves every issue.